danielcbit/apcctrl/doc/manual/manual.rst

     MONITOR deuter  "Disk server"

-matou, polymatou, and deuter are the network names of the three machines currently running apcupsd.
+matou, polymatou, and deuter are the network names of the three machines currently running apcctrl.
 Please note that the network names may either be IP addresses or fully qualified domain names.
 The network name (or IP address) may optionally be followed by ``:port``, where the port is the NIS port address you wish to use.
-This is useful if you are running multiple copies of apcupsd on the same system or if you are running in a mixed vendor environment where the NIS port assignments differ.
+This is useful if you are running multiple copies of apcctrl on the same system or if you are running in a mixed vendor environment where the NIS port assignments differ.
 An example could be the
 following: